 The surname MacRaghnald was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

-Important Dates for the MacRaghnald family
+Early History of the MacRaghnald family

 This web page shows only a small excerpt of our MacRaghnald research.
 Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early MacRaghnald History in all our PDF Extended History products and printed products wherever possible.